Hertford police chief resigns, cites 'acrimonious political environment'

 The chief said his loyalty had always been to citizens and that during his tenure he had “employed judicious and equal enforcement of the law and never showed favoritism to one person or group.”

-Unfortunately, he said, "the police department is being used by some as a tool for discord.
-This is not our primary function and is placing staff in the middle of political disagreements."
+Unfortunately, he said, “the police department is being used by some as a tool for discord.”

+“This is not our primary function and is placing staff in the middle of political disagreements,” Brown said.

 Brown didn’t mention names but noted it became public last year that one member of Hertford Town Council was exploring the idea of disbanding the town’s police department.
 He believes the idea hasn’t gone away, he said.